Canal College and Heritage

-From 1st May 2019, we are delighted to be taking forward new canal-based, natural heritage projects, previously undertaken by Scottish Waterways Trust.
+We work on a range of canal-based, cultural heritage projects.
 These projects help create a brighter future for the people, communities and wildlife of Scotland by building life skills, connecting people with their natural environment and conserving our rich heritage.

-Canal College® is a heritage skills focused employability project which helps people boost their life and work chances whilst protecting the nation’s canal heritage.
+Canal College was a heritage skills focused employability project which helped people boost their life and work chances whilst protecting the nation’s canal heritage.
 We delivered it until August 2021.

 - Gain real practical work experience